mingweig/TSWD-Portfolio-Mingwei_Gao/README.md

 | [home page](https://mingweig.github.io/TSWD-Portfolio-Mingwei_Gao/) | [visualizing debt](visualizing-government-debt) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

 # TSWD-portfolio
-Portfolio templates for setting up your Telling Stories with Data site.
-Edit these pages as you like for your own portfolio!
-Sometimes it's helpful to keep track of your web URL.
-Consider putting that somewhere on your page for easy reference:

 - Web page URL: https://mingweig.github.io/TSWD-Portfolio-Mingwei_Gao/
 - This repository: https://github.com/mingweig/TSWD-Portfolio-Mingwei_Gao

 # Portfolio
 This is my public portfolio for Telling Stories with Data at CMU!
-Here's where all my cool work will go.
-You should probably hire me.
+Here's where all my cool work will go for this course

 # About me
 Hi!
 I really like data.
 And I like visualizations.
 So I guess you can say that I like data visualizations!